 Introduction to basic teaching and learning theories through selected learning frameworks.
 It will expose participants to various pedagogical approaches and assessment practices employed in classroom settings.
 It will also give them the opportunity to practise designing lesson plans taking into considerations the learning objectives, delivery strategies, learning activities and assessment methods.

 In line with providing students industry-relevant future-ready skills, students will attend two Workforce Skills Qualification (WSQ) courses.
 A variety of courses covering various topics will be available for students to choose from including digital literacy, communication, critical and applied thinking, and teamwork and collaboration.
 Upon completing each course, students will receive a Statement of Attainment (SOA) from SkillsFuture Singapore (SSG).
 Relevant SOAs are stackable to achieve full WSQ Qualification.
 For more information on WSQ, please refer here.

-The Work Experience Programme (WEP) aims to offer students practical vocational experience through part-time work.
-In addition to providing students the opportunity to acquire and develop work-ready skills, the WEP also seeks to provide the opportunity for students to earn an income while enrolled in PCICS.
+The WEP aims to offer students with practical vocational experience through a 10 to 12 months work placement.
+In addition to providing students with opportunity to acquire and develop work-ready skills, the WEP also seeks to provide opportunity for students to earn an income while enrolled in PCICS.

 Students who desire employment throughout their PCICS candidature should opt for this module.
 The WEP module commences in Term 1.